oriolaguilar/STSClustering_SmellPGH/Code/README.md

-## Subsequence Time Series Clustering for Air-Pollution Pattern Recognition > Datasets
+## Subsequence Time Series Clustering for Air-Pollution Pattern Recognition > Code

 * [**EDA notebook:**](EDA.ipynb) Contains the exploratory data analysis done to do the data preparation.
 * [**Data Preparation notebook:**](data-preparation.ipynb) Contains the data preparation steps to convert the reports' data and the sensor station datasets to a multivariate time series